 Don’t dump content on your learners.

 An eLearning course that runs for 30 minutes can fulfill multiple learning objectives.
-But your teeny-weeny bite-sized module should address only one learning objective.
+But your bite-sized module should address only ONE learning objective.

 The objective of a bite-sized learning module is no different than a Google search because the learner approaches it with the same expectation: to find a solution to a single problem just when he needs it.
 Note the word single.